johnwesleyquintero/wesai-dev/README.md

 ## Key Features

-- **Component Generation:** Describe a UI component in plain English, and WesAI.Dev will generate the HTML, CSS, and JavaScript for it.
+- **Component Generation:** Describe a UI component in plain English, and WesAI.Dev will generate a self-contained React component for it.
-- **Live Preview:** Instantly see a live, interactive preview of the generated component.
+- **Live Preview:** Instantly see a live, interactive preview of the generated component in a secure sandbox.
-- **Code Access:** Easily view and copy the underlying code for use in your own projects.
+- **Code Access:** Easily view and copy the underlying React (.tsx) code for use in your own projects.
 - **Bring Your Own Key:** Securely use your own Google Gemini API key, stored only in your browser's local storage.
 - **Modern UI/UX:** A clean, developer-focused interface designed for productivity.